sst/sst/www/docs/overview/architecture.md

 ## Overview

 SST provides all the basic building blocks you need to create a full-stack serverless application.

-Let's start by getting handle on some of the key parts of any SST app.
+An SST app is roughly made up of:

+1. Code that defines your infrastructure.
+2. Code that powers your Lambda functions, or your _applicaiton code_.

+Let's look at the two in detail.

+### Infrastructure

+The Infrastructure of your SST app is defined using [AWS CDK](https://aws.amazon.com/cdk/).
+It allows you to use real programming languages to define your infrastructure.
+SST currently supports JavaScript and TypeScript for your infrastructure code.

+The infrastructure portion of an SST app is made up of the following.

-### Constructs
+#### Constructs

 Constructs are the basic building blocks of SST apps.
 Each construct consists of multiple AWS resources to make up a functional unit.
 SST picks sensible defaults for the underlying resources, so you are not exposed to all the complexity up front.